justincrosbie/passkeyme-docs/docs/sdks/ios/configuration.md

 ### **3. Configure Origins**

-Add your allowed origins in the PasskeyMe console:
+Add your allowed origins in the Passkeyme console:

 ```json
 {